 Looking for more travel ideas in Chattanooga?
 Here’s our Guide to Vacationing With Kids in Chattanooga, TN, with everything you need to plan a great family vacation in Chattanooga, TN.

 I’ve wanted to visit Chattanooga for a while, so we packed up the car and made the four-hour drive to this riverside town in Tennessee.
-We found more to enjoy than we could fit in the three-day trip.
+We found more to enjoy than we could fit into the three-day trip.
 The hotel we stayed at could’ve provided a spirited adventure for the entire time.
 Not to mention the trails, and beautiful swimming holes to enjoy!

-On our last day in Chattanooga, we headed towards the Zoo located in Warner Park.
+On our last day in Chattanooga, we headed towards the Chattanooga Zoo at Warner Park.
 In addition to the zoo, the city park also includes a playground, splash pad area, pool, and sports areas.
 The City of Chattanooga takes a lot of pride in its public green spaces, and this park is no exception.
 If you have the time during your stay, check out the splash pad!
 It looks like a lot of fun!

 Find a place to stay in Chattanooga, TN.
 This article contains Stay22 affiliate links.